antholeole/club-app-mono/knowledge/club-app-vault/Flutter_App/Developing_Flutter.md

 #### Development
 `flutter run` by default runs in development mode.
 This mode allows hot reloading and has a debugger to attach.

+Flutter run may fail for the first `flutter run` with `OSStatus error -54.`.
+Go into xcode, and then run `ios/Runner.xcworspace`.
+It should work after that if running on the same simulator.

 #### Physical Device
 TODO!